Edgar M. Carlson Award for Distinguished Teaching

 - Efforts demonstrating a commitment to improving teaching and learning

 Nominations should include examples and details to support the nomination.
 These details might illustrate:

-- Practices that show the faculty member to be creative, stimulating or responsive
+- Practices that show the faculty member to be creative, stimulating, or responsive

-- Teaching that is especially collaborative, supportive, or innovative
+- Transformational, collaborative, supportive, or innovative teaching

-- Support for student research, scholarship and creativity
+- Support for student research, scholarship, and creativity

 |2012||Alisa Rosenthal||Political Science|